logicwar/logitechmediaserver/README.md

 # [Docker Container for Logitech Media Server][hub]

-This is a Docker image based on phusion/baseimage for running the latest Logitech Media Server 7.9.2 build.
-[Nightly][appurl]
+This is a Docker image based on phusion/baseimage for running the latest Logitech Media Server [8.1.1 build][appurl].

 Logitech Media Server (formerly SlimServer, SqueezeCenter and Squeezebox Server) is a streaming audio server supported by Logitech (formerly Slim Devices), developed in particular to support their Squeezebox range of digital audio receivers.
 [Wikipedia][lms_wikipedia] / [Official Squeezebox site][wiki]